 PSHE is taught weekly following different topics each half term.
-These topics develop as the children move through the school with them being taught, on average, every two years (with the exception of statutory subjects such as RSE which are taught yearly).
-Various cross curricular opportunities are built upon, such as links with ICT (E Safety) and Religious Education.
+These topics develop as the children move through the school with them being taught, on average, every two years (with the exception anti bullying and statutory subjects such as RSE, which are taught yearly).
+Various cross curricular opportunities are built upon such as links with ICT (E Safety), Science and Religious Education.

 Below is the long term plan for each year group in the school.

 Year Group Coverage Documents

 To look at the coverage of each unit in more detail, click on the documents below.

 Click on the link below to look at the progression of skills in the different areas of the St Anne's PSHE curriculum.